xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Mike Napoleon from Superspeed Golf with Insights on Improving Swing Speed

 # Jeff Martin Helps You to Think about Golf with a Productive Mindset

 # Tips from The PGA Tour - Episode 39.
 Ball-striking Lessons from Henrik Stenson and Tiger Woods